 What registration type do I need for my horse?

 It really depends on what competitions you want to take part in with the horse.
-Full registration covers you for everything, Club just for Quest, Music, Combined Training and Prelim Bronze and Associate to ride with a class ticket.
+Full registration covers you for everything, Club just for Quest, Music, Combined Training and Prelim Bronze and BD Community to ride with a class ticket.
 Head to the membership packages page for more information on what's available.

 There isn't a name on my horse's passport, does he/she need one to register with you?